hankchanocd/npmlist/README.md

 ### Fetch from NPM registry

-`npmlist` fetches the latest released version by default
+`npmlist` fetches the module's latest version by default, unless a version is specified

 ```
 $ npmlist express